 You might remember back in 2020, a number of Chicago’s neglected potholes began taking on a new look.
 While most of us wait for the city to do something about the unsightly craters, one artistic vigilante by the name of Jim Bachor took it upon himself and began roaming Chicago’s streets filling potholes with prismatic mosaics for the good of all.

-The artist’s latest groundwork includes recreations of famous pieces of art such as Van Gogh’s “The Bedroom”, Grant Wood’s “American Gothic”, Andy Warhol’s “Portraits of Chairman Mao”, and most recently Edward Hopper’s “Nighthawks”.
+The artist’s latest groundwork includes recreations of famous pieces of art such as Van Gogh’s “The Bedroom”, Grant Wood’s “American Gothic”, Andy Warhol’s “Portraits of Chairman Mao”, Edward Hopper’s “Nighthawks” and more recently another take on Warhol this time on his Liz Taylor from the Art Institute of Chicago.

 Like a true art vigilante, Bachor makes his work at his own expense.
 The process of making a mural, in the middle of the street, after filling potholes — which isn’t exactly legal — is a slow tedious process done on hands and knees surrounded by car fumes.